How clinicians navigate ARPI therapy in metastatic prostate cancer

 Because of the growing dependence on PSMA-PET, clinicians acknowledged uncertainty about when imaging progression should trigger a change in therapy, particularly when PSA remains suppressed.
 The current practical approach is often to treat localized sites with radiotherapy while maintaining the existing systemic regimen.

-Treatment intensification: Role of ARPIs
+Treatment intensification: The role of ARPIs

 A significant portion of the discussion centered on ARPIs.
 The group reviewed multiple clinical trials that have shaped modern standards, noting that enzalutamide (Xtandi) remains widely used due to familiarity, broad indications, and predictable clinical performance.